arieloren/Drug_Response_Analysis/README.md

 **Outliers**:

-Basic checks conducted; no extreme outliers found, so data was retained as is.
-as i always prefer to use domain knolage for outleir datection and less generic sttastistic method
+Basic checks were conducted, and no extreme outliers were found, so the data was retained as is.
+I always prefer to use domain knowledge for outlier detection rather than relying on generic statistical methods

 ### 2. Feature Selection